Travel in Austria

 The World of the Ice Giants – General Information

-The cave is 40 kilometers long, but only one kilometer is open to visitors.
-In fact, only the first kilometer, which can be seen on the tour, is covered in ice; after that, the cave becomes quite ordinary.
+The cave stretches 40 kilometers, but only the first kilometer is open to visitors.
+This section is the only part covered in ice; beyond it, the cave continues but becomes much more ordinary.

 The cave was formed through a long and slow process in which snowmelt seeped through the rock layers and slowly froze and accumulated inside the cave.
 The glaciers in the cave’s chambers were formed in various interesting shapes; some are huge blocks of ice, and some are thin icicles.

-The cave is open throughout the year, and the temperature inside is maintained at around 0 degrees Celsius.
-In winter, cold winds enter the cave and freeze the ice, and in summer, the cold from the glaciers prevents the sun’s heat from penetrating inside.
+The cave is open from beginning of May to end of October, with temperatures inside hovering around 0°C. In winter, cold winds help freeze the ice, while in summer, the cold from the glaciers prevents the sun’s heat from penetrating inside.

 Tour Inside the Cave